Imagine watching celestial lights dance across the sky in vivid shades of green, red and pink. And all the while you're snug under a blanket!

 If you've dreamed of a moment similar to this, you're not alone.
-Thousands of people visit Iceland every year in the hope of seeing the northern lights.
+Thousands of people visit the Land of Fire and Ice every year in the hope of seeing the northern lights in Iceland.
 It's probably on more travel bucket lists than anything else.

 Well, you too can see this legendary light show with a bit of luck, patience, and careful planning.
 To help you boost your chances, we’ve put together this guide.
-It details the best times and places to see the northern lights in Iceland, as well as some travel expert advice.
+It details the best time to see the northern lights in Iceland, the top recommended places to watch them from, and some expert travel advice.

 So get ready to find the answers to popular questions about auroras, and even learn tips on photographing this (literally) heavenly display.